 Every class has a charter that children sign up to each year.
 It explains the values for that class, and how the children should act and be responsible in order to recognise the rights of others.

 Each year the children also help to fundraise for local, national and international charities to reflect the articles set out in the RRS document, and the children learn that young people around the world have the same rights as them but access to those rights is very difficult in some countries.
 Read on to meet out Rights Action Group who help to lead our campaigns.

-Introducing our RAG Groups!
+Introducing our RAG Groups for 2019!

 RAG stands for ‘Rights Action Group’.
 We have 2 different RAG groups; one for lower school and one for upper school.
 Read on to find out more about us:

 Hello!
 We are the lower school RAG group.
 Our names are: Lottie, Erin, Brandon, Evie, Stanley, Heidi, Aleisha, Rhys, Jack, Hanna, Alice, Hamish, Ben, Sienna, Star, James, Hayden and Chloe.
 We are very proud to be helping all children at WTLA know their rights.
 We collect ideas from our classes and discuss them at regular meetings.
 Some of us are involved in interviewing new teachers.
 We are always thinking about way to make our school the best it can be, and are also looking forward to getting involved in some exciting campaigns.

 Hi, we’re the upper school RAG group.
 Our names are: Oscar, Charley, Tayler, Dominic, Elina, Lewis, Lara, George, Dexter, Agnes, Andi, Alfie, Reggie, Roxy, Jack, Daniele, Mady and Martins.
 We’re trying to make our school a better place by respecting our rights and teaching others about their rights.